lydell/eslint-plugin-simple-import-sort/README.md

 ### Can I use this without autofix?

 Not really.
 The error message for this rule is literally “Run autofix to sort these imports!”
 Why?
-To actively encourage you to use autofix, and not waste time on manually doing something that the computer does a lot better.
+To actively encourage you to use [`eslint --fix`][eslint-fix] (autofix), and not waste time on manually doing something that the computer does a lot better.
 I’ve seen people painstakingly fixing cryptic (and annoying!) sorting errors from other rules one by one, not realizing they could have been autofixed.
 Finally, not trying to make more detailed messages makes the code of this plugin _much_ easier to work with.

 ### How do I use eslint-ignore for this rule?